ksu-cs-textbooks/cis301/content/_index.md

 # CIS 301 Textbook

+Julie Thornton
+Computer Science Department
+Kansas State University

+Email: juliet@ksu.edu

-This is the textbook for CIS 301.
+This is the textbook for CIS 301, Logical Foundations of Programming*, at Kansas State University.

-Update this file in `content/_index.md`

-Testing Deploy - if this appears, it is working!

-another line